 Van Riebeeck's foray into winemaking was challenging.
 Setbacks marked the early years as the colonists grappled with unfamiliar grape varieties and the peculiarities of the Cape's terroir.
 After failed attempts at Green

+discover how it will be affected

+by maturing.

+Point Common, they settled on the Liesbeek River area, encompassing today's Mowbray, Rondebosch, and Newlands.
+The successful harvest of the Cape's first grapes in 1659 marked the birth of South African wine.
 Van Riebeeck departed in 1662, leaving behind a struggling colony and a wine industry with poor-quality wines due to early grape harvesting and the impact of long sea voyages.
-Only 17 years later, with the arrival of Simon van der Stel, did the Cape wine industry begin to recover from its decline
+Only 17 years later, with the arrival of Simon van der Stel, did the Cape wine industry begin to recover from

-Simon van der Stel, the Dutch Governor of the Cape Colony from 1679 to 1699, is a central figure in the history of Groot Constantia.
+A vineyard is born Simon van der Stel, the Dutch Governor of the Cape Colony from 1679 to 1699, is a central figure in the history of Groot Constantia.
 He was born in Mauritius, and his mother was of Malay descent.
 He was stationed in Amsterdam, working for the VOC.
 He owned vineyards just outside of Amsterdam that produced wine and brandy.
 Renowned for his contributions to advancing the South African wine industry, Van der Stel was the first mixed-race Cape Governor, a detail that the apartheid government largely ignored.

-During his tenure as Governor, he acquired a plot of land (about 763 hectares) in the verdant valley of Constantia, where he established Groot Constantia in 1685.
+In 1685, during his tenure as Governor, he received title to a plot of land (about 763 hectares) which he named Constantia; this would become the site of the future Groot Constantia.
 He also granted land to free burghers and immigrants, many of whom started wine farms.